 AKC Announces Board of Directors Election Results

-- David C. Merriam was re-elected Vice-Chairman of the Board.
-He also serves as the Delegate of the Duluth Kennel Club, and has been in the sport since 1952.
+- David C. Merriam who was re-elected Vice-Chairman of the Board, also serves as the Delegate of the Duluth Kennel Club, and has been in the sport since 1952.
 He previously served on the Board from 1979-1985 and from 1994-1996.
-He was Executive Vice-President and interim CEO of the AKC for six months and after returning to the Board served as Chairman from September 1996 until March 2002.
+Mr. Merriam was Executive Vice-President and interim CEO of the AKC for six months and after returning to the Board served as Chairman from September 1996 until March 2002.
 He has bred and exhibited Bull Terriers extensively for almost 50 years.
 He has served as show chairman for the Kennel Club of Riverside for 14 years and president of the Bull Terrier Club of America for three years.
 He is approved to judge Best in Show, the Terrier Group and Toy Manchester Terriers.